p5py/p5/docs/index.rst

 - :doc:`Tutorials <tutorials/index>` take you through a series of
   steps to create multiple p5 sketches and introduce you to the most common features.
-Start here if you have never worked with Processing and/or p5.
+Ideally you should start here if you have never worked with Processing and/or p5.

 - :doc:`Guides <guides/index>` provide background information on p5
   concepts and discuss topics at a high level.
+The guides **do not** have step-by-step instructions and assume a basic understanding of p5.

-- :doc:`Reference <reference/index>` provides a detailed overview of
+- The :doc:`Reference <reference/index>` provides a detailed overview
-  the p5 API.
+  of the complete p5 API.

-Make sure to read through the `Quickstart <quickstart>`_ page to get started.
-If have programmed in Processing before, you should take a look at the `p5 for Processing users` guide.
+Make sure to read through the :doc:`Quickstart <quickstart>` and :doc:`Installation <install>` pages to get started.
+If have programmed in Processing before, you should also take a look at the :doc:`p5 for Processing users <guides/for-processing-users>` guide.

 If you would like to report a bug, request additional features, or would like to help out, please take a look at the `CONTRIBUTING